-As you age, your skin --particularly on the face --changes; laugh lines or other wrinkles can form, and your lips can also thin.
-Over time, this can cause you to look increasingly tired and older than you really are.
+As you age, your skin - particularly on the face - changes; laugh lines or other wrinkles can form, and your lips can also thin.
+Over time, this can cause you to look increasingly tired and older than you are.
 Dermal fillers, also called soft tissue fillers, can smooth laugh lines, correct tear troughs, or plump up lips and cheeks to make you look more youthful and vibrant.

 These FDA-approved products can be made of hyaluronic acid, calcium hydroxylapatite, poly-L-lactic acid, or the patient's own cells.
-Non-surgical dermal fillers are minimally invasive and, depending on the filler, can last up to 18 months.
-To schedule a consultation to discuss dermal fillers with the experts at Asim Medical in Orlando, FL, call (407) 692-1965 or contact us.
+Non-surgical dermal fillers are minimally invasive and, depending on the filler can last up to 18 months.
+To schedule a consultation to discuss dermal fillers with the experts at Asim Medical in Orlando, FL, call (407) 456-8082 or contact us online.

 A wide variety of dermal filler treatments are available.
 Many dermal fillers are specialized for particular areas of the face, such as the lips or cheeks, and they may use any of several ingredients.

 Juvederm has created three injectable dermal fillers made from hyaluronic acid, a sugar that naturally occurs in the body.
 The key to differentiating between the three fillers involves understanding both the unique properties of each gel and knowing which gel is ideal for a given cosmetic procedure.

 Radiesse is a dermal filler used to treat moderate to severe wrinkles and folds.
 It is made of tiny calcium hydroxylapatite spheres suspended in a water-based gel, and can also be mixed with lidocaine.
 Once injected, the spheres provide volume, but also stimulate the body to produce more of its collagen.
 The spheres are absorbed over time, leaving behind only natural collagen.
 Results of Radiesse usually last between 9 and 15 months.